subugoe/operandi/README.md

 INFO: Waiting for messages.
 To exit press CTRL+C.
 ```

-If you do not have HPC credentials for the SSH connection, then run the mockup broker for a local execution.
+If you do not have the HPC credentials for the SSH connection, then run the mockup broker for a local execution.
 Inside the development VM the ocrd/all:maximum docker image and Nextflow are already available.
 ```sh
 operandi-broker broker start -m True